 Okay, so the reason I’m writing this article is to share my work schedule with your readers AND to hopefully help new designers plan their own work day for better productivity.

-My typical work day starts around 10:30 am with checking my Gmail (You can get a Gmail business account account here.
-I totally recommend it as it made my life SO much better and clutter-free) and marking the ones I need to take action on with a star.
+My typical work day starts around 9:30 am with checking my Gmail (You can get a Gmail business account account here.
+I recommend it as it made managing my communication SO much better and clutter-free.

 Next, it’s time to start working.
-The first half of my day i.e. till 1 pm is usually dedicated to creating and submitting art work that I license to third-party sites like Society6, Redbubble, Casetify, Live Heroes, Fine art America, INPRNT, Creative Market etc. I try to create and publish at least one art work every day.
+I reach my office & the first half of my day i.e. till 1 pm is usually dedicated to creating and submitting art work that I license to third-party sites like Society6, Redbubble, Casetify, Live Heroes, INPRNT, Creative Market etc. I try to create and publish at least one art work every day.
 So this takes about two to two and a half hours.
 If it takes less than that, I use the time left to look for inspiration on Pinterest, download design elements that I like or work on a second art that I can publish the next day.

 Additionally, these days I frequently receive direct email requests to license certain art pieces to individuals or stores.
 This is not limited to print-on-demand work, it also includes designs that I sell in digital formats like – business card templates, logo templates etc. So it takes up some time to respond to these requests, interact with potential buyers and possibly make certain requested changes to specific pieces.
 For example, I was recently contacted by Fox Studios, Australia because they wanted written permission and a license to use one of my arts – Sea Breeze – on a set they were creating for a new show produced by BBC.
 Sea Breeze & Banana Leaf Watercolor Pattern are two of our best-selling pieces worldwide.

-★ 1 pm ~ Time for lunch!
-One of the priceless charms of living in a low-profile city is having your office close to your home and streets with not much traffic!
-So I get to go home every day and enjoy lunch with my husband & 2 year old daughter.
+★ 1:30 pm ~ Time for lunch!
+One of the priceless charms of living in a low-profile city is having your office close to your home and streets with virtually no traffic.
+So I get to go home every afternoon and enjoy lunch with my husband & 2 adorable daughters.

-★ 5:30 pm ~ time to head home!
+★ 5:30 pm ~ Time to pack up.
 I mark the pending tasks for the next day.
-Check my Gmail and my licensed artwork/template sales for the day and head home.
-I never carry my laptop home because as far as possible I do not like to work after office hours unless I have a deadline that I did not plan for earlier.
-The first thing I do after reaching home is take my daughter to the garden and watch her play 🙂 It makes me happy.
+I do not like to work after office hours unless I have a deadline that I did not plan for earlier.
+Post 5: 30, I enjoy bike-riding with the girls, taking long walks with my husband – Aroh and unwinding in general.

 How I started 83 Oranges